Course Content

 What are the benefits?

-• UBC Blogs allows content to be posted publicly, meaning people outside the course can engage with it and students can continue accessing it after the course is over.
+• UBC Blogs allows content to be posted publicly, meaning that people outside the course can engage with it.
+Students can also continue accessing content after the course is over.

-• Content from other UBC platforms can be embedded into UBC Blogs, such as media from CLAS, pages from Wiki, or videos from Kaltura.
+• Content from other UBC tools can be embedded into UBC Blogs, such as pages from the UBC Wiki or videos from Kaltura.

-• You can provide direct access to UBC Blogs in Canvas through your Course Navigation or as part of a module, if you want to use both tools together.
+• You can provide direct access to UBC Blogs in Canvas through your Course Navigation or as part of a module.

 Get started »